 Vitaly loves beautiful content and does not give up easily.
 Born in Minsk, Belarus, he studied computer science and mathematics in Germany.
 While writing algebra proofs and preparing for software engineering at nights in the kitchen, at the same time he discovered passion for typography, interface design and writing.
 His curiosity drove him from interface design to front-end to performance optimization to accessibility and back to user experience over all the years.

 Time & Location

-This full-day workshop will be hosted at Fort Mason and will take place the day after SmashingConf.
-The workshop will be running from 9:30 AM to 5:30 PM on Thursday, November 12th.
+This full-day workshop will take place the day after SmashingConf.
+The workshop will be running from 9:30 AM to 5:30 PM on Thursday, October 13.

 9:00 AM – Doors open, Registration